 FYI, we’re talking about the meal, not the soothing, healthy drink.
 In many parts of the United Kingdom, the evening meal that takes place between 5 p.m. to 7 p.m. is called tea.
 However, this term is typically associated with the working class.
 Members of upper social classes, including the royal family, call this meal dinner or supper.

 The royals don’t watch their portion sizes to lose weight.
 Instead, they watch their helping sizes, using another upper-class term.
-Check out these 14 foods you didn’t know had different names in the United Kingdom.
+Check out these myths about the royal family that are totally false.

 If and when (we can be optimistic!) you get the honor of meeting anyone in the royal family, you’ll want to act on your most polite behavior, excusing yourself when necessary.
 But whatever you do, don’t say “pardon.”
 We may think it’s formal, but apparently, it’s like a curse word to the royals.
 Instead, say “sorry” or “sorry, what?”

 Blame this word’s French origin for why it’s banned in royal circles.
 If you’re looking for a restroom in Buckingham Palace, ask for the loo or the lavatory.
 Find out exactly what to do if you ever get to meet a royal.

 While some Brits use the phrase “living room” to describe the main front room, the more common term is lounge.
 The royal family, on the other hand, uses neither.
 They refer to it as a drawing room or sitting room.
 Don’t miss the 12 times the royals broke their own protocol.

 And what do members of the British upper class sit on when they relax in their sitting rooms?
 It’s certainly not a settee or a couch, two words used by those in the middle class or lower.
 Instead, the royal family would sit on a sofa.